-Those in Europe live in uncertainty as to what the efects of Brexit will be on both Europeans residing in the United Kingdom, and on UK nationals residing in the EU.
+Those in Europe live in uncertainty as to what the effects of Brexit will be on both Europeans permanently residing in the United Kingdom, and for UK nationals permanently residing in the EU.

 Italians in the UK

-Communications from London have stated that the last day for “Permanent Residency” will be December 31st 2020 and that those who hold a PR certificate can convert it into “Settled Status”, a new initiative by the home office.
+Communications from London have stated that the last day for “Permanent Residency” will be December 31st 2020 and that those who hold a PR certificate will be able to convert it into “Settled Status”, a new initiative by the home office.